haijiawang/mit-munchies/README.md

 - `startdate` _{string}_ - Start date of the event formatted as "yyyy-mm-dd"
 - `enddate` _{string}_ - End date of the event formatted as "yyyy-mm-dd"
-- `event` _{int}_ - Event flag, 0 when event is still a request and 1 when responses are closed and event moves to events page
 - `location` _{string}_ - The location of the event
 - `description` _{string}_ - The description of the items the coordinator is looking for to be donated
 - `contact` _{string}_ - The contact method (phone or email) by which the coordinator wants to setup donation drop offs